Bible Verse

 "Call to me and I will answer you and tell you great and unsearchable things you do not know."

-God invites us into conversation.
-He’s not silent, He’s responsive.
-This verse reminds us that spiritual clarity often begins with a simple cry for help.
-When you ask, He answers.
-Sometimes in whispers, sometimes in wonders.
+God eagerly invites us into conversation, always ready to respond.
+This verse beautifully illustrates that spiritual clarity often starts with a heartfelt plea for help.
+When you reach out, He answers sometimes through gentle whispers, other times through remarkable wonders.

 "When your words came, I ate them; they were my joy and my heart’s delight..."

-Jeremiah didn’t just read God’s words; he consumed them.
-Scripture wasn’t just information; it became his nourishment.
-This verse challenges us to not just glance at the truth but feast on it.
-That’s where joy begins.
+Jeremiah didn’t just read God’s words; he truly embraced them.
+Scripture wasn’t just information for him – it was his lifeblood.
+This verse inspires us to deeply savor the truth, where genuine joy starts.
+Let’s dive in and fully experience that joy together.

 "Like clay in the hand of the potter, so are you in my hand..."